errordottech1/react-hooks-explained/README.md

-This content is provided by Pedro thanks to him pedro's YouTube cannel: https://www.youtube.com/watch?v=LlvBzyy-558
+This content is provided by Pedro. thanks to him! pedro's YouTube channel: https://www.youtube.com/watch?v=LlvBzyy-558

 # Getting Started with Create React App